 Salesforce provides two main types of custom settings: List Custom Settings and Hierarchy Custom Settings.
 These are both used to create custom data sets that can be accessed across your organization and are customizable, providing flexibility in configuration.

-List Custom Settings:
+List Custom Settings

 - Description: List Custom Settings allows you to create a custom object that works as a dictionary or a set of name-value pairs.
 Each record in the custom object represents a setting, and you can use Apex code to access and modify these settings.